Justin Sampson

-Justin "Sambo" Sampson (born 2 September 1966) is a sports television personality, professional speaker and former Australian rugby union player.
+Justin "Sambo" Sampson (born 2 September 1966) is an Australian sports television personality, professional speaker and former rugby union player.
 Sampson has played representative rugby with New South Wales Country and North Harbour.
 He was an accomplished rugby coach, having coached the Singapore and the Indonesian national teams and has traveled worldwide conducting coaching clinics, fundraising activities and other events to help promote the sport of rugby.
 He is also a rugby commentator and presenter covering international matches on networks such as ESPN Star Sports and ABC TV (Australia).

 Early life and education

 Sampson grew up on a sheep and cattle station near the town of Cobar, in western New South Wales, and attended the Shore School in Sydney.
 As a team captain, Sampson's style and leadership qualities earned him selections as vice-captain on both the Combined G.P.S. and the NSW Schoolboys First XV representative sides in 1985.
 After secondary school, Sampson went on to graduate from Mitchell College Bathurst in 1989.